 If you are going to splurge for 3 nights in Chicago, there is no better place than The Palmer House Hilton.
 The historic hotel, featuring a gorgeous lobby, is in a prime location within the Theater and Financial Districts near Millennium Park.

-That said, there are hotels in Chicago that fit every budget and style!
-To find the perfect Chicago hotel for your stay, start your search on Booking.com – like we do!
-Use the filters to select that amenities that are most important to you – and use the map to find the best location.
+That said, there are hotels in Chicago that fit every budget and style.
+To find the perfect Chicago hotel for your stay, start your search on Booking.com – like we do.
+Use the filters to select the hotel amenities that are most important to you – and use the map to find the best location.
 Be sure to read all of our best tips for booking hotels!

 Pro Tip: In our travels, we often use Airbnb to find affordable apartments in the places we visit.
-In fact, we have found that Airbnb is sometimes less expensive – and offers more space! – than most hotel rooms.
+In fact, we have found that Airbnb is sometimes less expensive – and offers more space – than most hotel rooms.
 However, this is not always true on short stays.
 Be sure to check the extra fees when booking a short trip – like 3 days in Chicago – before confirming your Airbnb stay.

-We have a few tips for what to pack for your 3 perfect days in Chicago!
+We have a few tips and packing hacks for what to pack for your 3 perfect days in Chicago.

-What you pack for your trip to Chicago will depend on the season.
+What you pack in your suitcase for a trip to Chicago will depend on the season.
 Winters can be frigidly cold, summers are often unbearably humid, springtime is wet and autumn is likely to be brisk, hot or soggy.
-The frequent weather changes make planning what to pack for your trip a bit of a conundrum.
+So yes, the frequent weather changes make planning what to pack for your trip a bit of a conundrum.

 If you are taking a Chicago summer vacation, pack loose-fitting clothes, a wide-brimmed travel hat and sunscreen.
 In the wintertime, you will need a winter coat, hat and gloves.
 And, if traveling in the spring or fall, make sure to bring a packable raincoat and travel umbrella.
 Because the weather can fluctuate, it is best to pack clothing that can be layered and carry a great day bag for quick wardrobe changes.

 Our Chicago 3-Day Trip Itinerary includes a ton of walking!
 We recommend wearing a pair of comfortable walking shoes for trekking around the city.
 I like to wear these lightweight shoes by Columbia and Kris prefers wearing his Merrell trail shoes for city walks.

-Chicago is incredibly photogenic – and, if you are anything like us, you will be snapping a lot of pictures during your sightseeing adventures.
+Chicago is incredibly photogenic – and, if you are anything like us, you will be snapping a lot of pictures during your three days in Chicago.
 Instead of using your cell phone camera to capture the sights, we recommend upgrading to a real camera.
 We travel with a DSLR Canon Rebel and use an everyday 18-135mm lens.
-The camera comes bundled with tons of accessories – so it is perfect for beginners!
+The camera comes bundled with tons of accessories – so it is perfect budget camera for beginners!

 We think travel insurance is essential for any trip – even a long weekend in Chicago.
-It can cover unfortunate situations, like cancelled trips, lost luggage and more!
+It can cover unfortunate situations, like cancelled trips, lost luggage and more.
 Check rates and coverage on World Nomads.

 We Want To Know: Do you have any advice on how to spend 3 days in Chicago?
 Is there anything you would add to our Chicago Itinerary?
 Give us your best tips on how to plan a Chicago trip in the comments below!